kuzudb/kuzu-docs/src/content/docs/cypher/data-types/variant.md

 | http://kuzu.io/rdf-ex#Waterloo | http://kuzu.io/rdf-ex#name                      | Waterloo   |
 -------------------------------------------------------------------------------------------------
 ```
-In the output above the data types of the values in `o.val` are as follows (data types are not rendered in Kùzu cli's output)
+In the output above the data types of the values in `o.val` are as follows (data types are not rendered in Kùzu CLI's output)
-- 329.000000 is a double
+- `329.000000` is a double
-- 10000 is an integer
+- `10000` is an integer
-- "Waterloo" is a string
+- `"Waterloo"` is a string

 These different types are stored under the same column `val` of the `Literals` node table.